 A – I’ve suffered from very bad back pain for a number of reasons.
 Mainly due to a couple of bulged discs I suffered over the last few years.
 The resulting sciatic pain that it has caused has been hard to deal with.
 In addition, I spend a huge number of hours on my computer, which causes a lot of strain on my back muscles.
 I also suffer from occasional anxiety.

 I was a bit over-reliant on painkillers for a while, and to be honest, they made me feel quite unwell at times.
 For a long time, I wanted to try something more natural but didn’t know where to start.
 Obviously, CBD has been very much in the news in the last year or so.
-Plus its benefits have been highlighted in the media.
+The benefits of CBD have been highlighted in the media.
 I thought I’d give it a try, and I haven’t looked back.

 Q – What is CBD?
 Is CBD oil just “legal” marijuana?